 - 1. Ensure there are no other gas fired appliances connected to the gas meter firing during this test. - 2.
 Contact the gas supplier to determine the heating value, in Btu per cubic foot, of the gas supply. - 3.
-Connect a manometer to the manifold gas pressure tap.
-Follow the instructions for Initial Start Up on page 50. - 4.
+Connect a manometer to the supply gas pressure tap.
+Follow the instructions for Initial Start Up on page 53. - 4.
 Start the water heater and ensure it is firing. - 5.
-Check the manifold gas pressure, refer to Table 4 on page 13 for correct pressure.
-See Manifold Gas Pressure Adjustment on page 52 if adjustment is necessary. - 6.
+Check the supply gas pressure, refer to Table 3 on page 11 for correct pressure. - 6.
 Locate the gas meter serving the water heater. - 7.
 Time how long (in seconds) it takes for one cubic foot of gas to be used while the water heater is firing with a stop watch. - 8.
 Use the formula below to "clock" the gas meter and determine the actual firing rate of the water heater based on the heating value (Btu per cubic foot) of the gas supply:

-$$\frac{3600}{T}$$ x H = Btu/hr
+$\frac{3600}{T} \times H = Btu/hr$